-- As an acquiring firm, it is entirely possible that you can borrow much more than the target firm can on its own and at a much lower rate.
-If you build these characteristics into the valuation of the target firm, you are essentially transferring wealth from your firm's stockholder to the target firm's stockholders.
-When valuing a target firm, use a cost of capital that - When valuing a target firm, use a cost of capital that reflects the debt capacity and the cost of debt that would apply to the firm.
+- As an acquiring firm, it is entirely possible that you can borrow much more than the target firm can on its own and at a much lower rate. - If you build these characteristics into the valuation of the target firm, you are essentially transferring wealth from your firm's stockholder to the target firm's stockholders. - When valuing a target firm, use a cost of capital that reflects the debt capacity and the cost of debt that would apply to the firm.